Open Enrollment for Health Insurance: Dates, Deadlines & What Happens If You Miss It

 Pincher's Pro Tip

-If your state runs its own exchange, always verify your deadline directly on that state's marketplace website — some extend deadlines later than January 15, and missing the nuance could cost you a full year without coverage.
+If your state runs its own exchange, verify your exact deadline directly on that state's marketplace website.
+Even a one-day miss can cost you a full year without ACA-compliant coverage under the new tighter rules.

 Employer-Sponsored Plans